B.A. English, University of California, Riverside

 As an American and ethnic studies scholar, I work mostly with the writings of ethnic American authors in their historical and cultural context.
 I have published a co-edited book on race and ethnicity in American texts and articles on various Asian American and African American writers, and currently am working on two book projects.
 One is a reader-response study of the work of Nobel Prize winner Toni Morrison.
 The other is a guide for teaching Morrison’s novel, Song of Solomon, to college students and advanced high school students.
 I also co-edited a book on using “clicker” technology in the classroom.

 "Using the Barnga Card Game Simulation to Develop Cross-Cultural Empathy.”
 Race, Equity and the Learning Environment: The Global Relevance of Critical and Inclusive Pedagogies in Higher Education.
 Ed.
 Franklin Tuitt, Chayla Haynes, and Saran Stewart.
-Sterling, VA: Stylus, 2016.
+Stylus, 2016.
 83-97.

 “Holistic Learning-Centeredness: De-Centering the University for Social Justice.”
 Race & Pedagogy 1.1 (Oct.
 2015).